With two lagoons, two rivers and three seas to choose from, this Greek city is all about having fun on the water.

 The romantic poet Lord Byron died of fever here in 1824.
 He hoped to aid the struggle for Greek independence during their war with the Turks.
 There is a statue in the town to commemorate his effort.
 Apparently, his heart is buried under this statue, but his body is buried in Westminster Abbey in London.

-Today, Messolonghi Marina is modern and ever expanding.
+Today, Messolonghi Mediterranean Marina is modern and ever-expanding.
 Sailing and tourism are a considerable part of the city’s economy.
 The well-serviced marina offers yachts secure anchorage in the basin, berths on the town’s commercial quay, and pontoon berths.

 The surrounding wetlands are a joy to explore if you are a lover of abundant birdlife, and you might even see a few turtles.
 Traditional fishermen’s shacks built above the waterline on stilts suggest the town’s other source of income, fish production.

 The prevailing wind in Mediterranean summer is from the west.
 It rarely exceeds force 6.
 During autumn or spring, the wind can be either from east or west.
 Additionally, during the winter months, the weather can be volatile with violent thunderstorms and heavy rain.